TwilioDevEd/twiml-generator/README.md

   You can generate the Helper Library code by running the `generator.py` file.

-  In your terminal, run a command with following format:
+  In your terminal, run a command with the following format:

   `./generator.py <your .xml filepath> -l <Helper Library language>`